toggledbits/PluginTools/README.md

 Service IDs identify a single service that contain the service's resources.
 They are, in essence, a *namespace* for resources associated with a service.
 Egad.
 What does all that mean?

-A namespace is simply an identifier (string) that is paired with another resource identifier (like a name or number) that helps more uniquely identify the resource and separate it from others with the same name.
+A namespace is simply an identifier (string) that is paired with another resource identifier (like a name or number) that helps more uniquely identify the resource and separate it from others in the same environment that may have the same name.
 For example, let's say you want to fly somewhere, and so you book Lufthansa flight 100 out of your local airport to where you're going.
 As it happens, Delta and United also have flights numbered 100 out of the same airport.
 On the day of your flight, you show up at the airport, late as usual, and hurriedly ask the Information Desk where flight 100 is boarding.
 What's the first question you will be asked in response?
 "What airline?" of course.
 Basically, "flight 100" is the resource name, but Delta, United, and Lufthansa are the namespaces that identify and separate all the "flight 100"'s so you can board the correct one.
 A resource is "owned" in a namespace, so to correctly identify the right resource, you need to refer to it *both* by its namespace (Lufthansa) and its specific resource name (flight 100).
 The goal of namespaces is to create something unique enough that when coupled with the other identifying element(s) (a name, for example), one single resource is uniquely identified from all of the possible same-named/numbered resources that may exist in the environment.

 To show the importance of namespaces in Luup, say you had a heating/cooling thermostat and you need to query it for its current setpoint.
 It has two setpoints--one for heating and one for cooling--so querying for "CurrentSetpoint" alone is ambiguous--you need to tell it which you want!
 Likewise, a lot of different services have a variable called "Status" that they use for some purpose.
 It's a very descriptive but also very generic name.
 Imagine the confusion (and complete disaster) that could happen if all those services tried to control the same variable!
+Requiring that both the service ID and variable name be provided to query or set a variable removes this ambiguity.

-So variables, actions, and other resources in Vera are usually not just identified by name, but by the combination of a name and another string, such as a service ID.
+So variables, actions, and other resources in Vera are usually not just identified by name alone, but by the combination of a name and another string, such as a service ID.

 Taking a closer look at service IDs (and other namespaces in Vera), you can see there's a rhythm to their structure.
 They follow the UPnP standard (loosely).
 Let's look at a common one: